-RD-Connect is developing a unique Catalogue of biological samples donated by patients affected by rare diseases.
-Biobanks collecting rare disease samples contribute to this Sample Catalogue and the entry of new biobanks into the RD-Connect platform is encouraged.
+RD-Connect is developing a unique Sample Catalogue allowing to find biological samples donated by rare disease patients.
+Biobanks collecting rare disease samples can contribute to this Sample Catalogue and are encouraged to enter the RD-Connect platform.

 Any European rare disease biobank may join the RD-Connect platform and contribute to the online Sample Catalogue and to ID-Cards (a registry of biobanks and patient registries).
 An approval procedure entailing specific assessment criteria is implemented to ensure adherence to minimal entry conditions and the adoption of any standardisation and harmonisation measures needed for a successful inclusion to the RD-Connect platform.

 Application form submitted by the rare disease biobanks will be reviewed by the RD-Connect Panel for Biobank Assessment according to the criteria below.
 Two rounds of calls are envisaged annually and will be advertised on this web portal.